Syhids/van-guardian-server/README.md

    ollama pull gemma3
    ```

-4. (Optional) You can also **run it via GUI**, then download the models, and run any prompt, so it will start the Ollama service in the background
+4. (Optional) You can also **run it via GUI**, by opening it and running any prompt using the required models, so the Ollama service is started and ready in the background
 5. Ensure it is reachable:

    ```bash